The Girl in the Spider's Web: Plot

 August's mother is unable to cope with his disorder and remands him to a care facility.
 However, Blomkvist realizes that August is drawing a picture of his father's killer.
 Holtser's superior, a woman called Kira, orders him to eliminate the child, but Salander rescues August and reaches out to Blomkvist and Millennium editor Erika Berger.
-Grane, a friend of Berger's, offers her beachfront vacation property as a safe house.
+Grane, a friend of Berger's, offers her a beachfront vacation property as a safe house.
 Blomkvist learns from Balder's former associates that he had hired Salander to confirm that someone had robbed him, implicating executives inside Solifon, the company he worked for, in the theft.
 Thus, Balder went to Solifon to attempt to gain more evidence, discovering that they were collaborating with both the NSA and the Spider Society in their espionage efforts.
 It was this investigation that resulted in his death.

 Needham is pulled off the investigation into Salander's hack, as the NSA is eager to cover up the agency's involvement.
-He learns of an individual known as "Wasp", and catches the allusions to Marvel Comics characters Janet Van Dyne, founding member of the Avengers, and their perennial foe.
+He learns of an individual known as "Wasp", and catches the allusions to Marvel Comics characters Janet Van Dyne, the founding member of the Avengers, and their perennial foe.
 Meanwhile, a woman calling herself Rebecka Mattson attempts to seduce Blomkvist.
 After talking to Salander's former guardian, Holger Palmgren, he learns she is Lisbeth's long-missing twin sister Camilla, who has taken over part of her father Zalachenko's criminal network and is using it to strike against Lisbeth.
 Needham comes to Sweden and contacts Blomkvist, asking to meet Salander so that she can help him secure the NSA database.
-However, they are interrupted by Salander: she and August are under attack at the safe house by the Spider Society under orders of Camilla AKA Kira AKA Thanos.
+However, they are interrupted by Salander: she and August are under attack at the safe house by the Spider Society by the orders of Camilla AKA Kira AKA Thanos.
 Lisbeth fends them off, wounding Holtser and several other suspects.